 Students demonstrate their ability to read, write, and speak English in a standardized diagnostic test that is designed to place each pupil at the appropriate level of ESL or into mainstream academic classes.
 Our program serves ESL students by offering intensive courses covering reading, writing, speaking, listening, grammar, US culture, history, and science.
 Advanced students enroll in the top-level of ESL to support their other mainstream classes.
 Read more about our ESL courses.
 We also offer a TOEFL test preparation course as well as individual tutoring sessions with an experienced instructor.

-Residence halls will close for the following school breaks: Thanksgiving Vacation, Christmas Vacation, and Spring Break.
-Our homestay partnership with eNKouraged Homestays, allows students to spend holiday breaks in a relaxed environment with adult supervision and a flexible schedule.
+Residence halls close for the following school breaks: Thanksgiving vacation, Christmas vacation, and Spring Break.
+Our homestay partnership with eNKouraged Homestays allows students to spend holiday breaks in a relaxed environment with adult supervision and a flexible schedule.

-St. Margaret's is a great educational option for students looking to enroll for one or more years and in any grade level.
+St. Margaret's is a great educational option for students looking to enroll for one or more years at any grade level.
 We also welcome students who would like to enroll during the school year.